No Products in the Cart

 Coronaviruses may cause respiratory infections in humans, from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS) (Source: WHO).

 To prevent COVID-19, or Coronavirus, there are steps we can take all take.
 One is to boost your immunity through better sleep.
-Studies show that people who don't get quality sleep or enough sleep are more likely to get sick after being exposed to a virus.
+Studies show that people who do not get quality sleep or enough sleep are more likely to get sick after being exposed to a virus.
 Lack of sleep can also affect how fast you recover if you do get sick.

 Sleep deprivation suppresses your immune system.